suprakash3575/mini-project-sse/README.md

 and delete notes as well as search for notes viewing only notes containing the search text.
 A reminder can be set on a note that is defined by the date when an email should be sent with the note text as the body.

-The UI Application is expecting a note structure to be like the have the following fields:
+The UI Application is expecting a note structure to have the following fields:

 |Field|Type|Description|
 |---|---|---|